joshuacolvin/joshuacolvin.net/content/blog/git-hooks-husky-lint-staged/index.md

 ---
-title: How to Set Up Git hooks with Husky and lint-staged
+title: How to Set Up Git hooks with husky and lint-staged
 date: '2020-09-04'
 ---